mobile app bar

 Magic Johnson attends the 2024 NWSL Championship match at CPKC Stadium

-Later, he announced co-ownership of a Major League Soccer expansion franchise, Los Angeles FC, which began play in 2018 and won the MLS Cup in 2022.
+Later, he announced co-ownership of a Major League Soccer expansion franchise, Los Angeles FC.
+The team began playing in 2018 and won the MLS Cup in 2022.
 The former playmaker even holds a stake in the National Women’s Soccer League’s Washington Spirit.
 That’s far from the biggest investment Magic made with a Washington-based team, though.

 In 2023, Johnson invested $240 million in a group that purchased the NFL’s Washington Commanders for just over $6 billion.
 The 12-time All-Star claimed this as his best investment.

-“It’s the greatest deal I’ve ever done,” Magic said of his investment in the Commanders, who recently made an impressive playoff run.
 “First, as a kid, I’m already a football fan.
-I played football, but I knew I was better at basketball, so I gave it up in high school to concentrate on basketball.”
+I played football, but I knew I was better at basketball, so I gave it up in high school to concentrate on basketball,” he added.

 Johnson could only be separated from the sport for so long, though.
 “But to know I’ve been a big fan of the NFL, not knowing that a man of color could actually become an owner in the NFL.
-But I had Josh Harris say, ‘Hey, I want you to be a part of this ownership group.'”
+But I had Josh Harris say, ‘Hey, I want you to be a part of this ownership group’.”

-“We had went after the Denver Broncos, but a young man from Walmart said, ‘I don’t care what you bid, I’m gonna outbid you, so you might as well just keep your money.’
-And Josh and I said, ‘Okay, we give,'” Magic said with a smile and thumbs up.
+“We had went after the Denver Broncos, but a young man from Walmart said, ‘I don’t care what you bid, I’m gonna outbid you, so you might as well just keep your money’.
+And Josh and I said, ‘Okay, we give’,” Magic said with a smile and thumbs up.
 “But the team we’re supposed to own, we own.”

-Magic claimed that this group was destined to own the Commanders because of the group’s connection to the city and its former team name, the Redskins.
-“So now they got men who grew up loving this team who have now become the owners and the gatekeepers.
-And I knew that we were gonna do a fantastic job,” Johnson continued.
+“So now they [have] got men who grew up loving this team who have now become the owners and the gatekeepers.
+And I knew that we were gonna do a fantastic job,” Johnson added.

 About the author